 I choose the pendant to represent the family story because pendants hang over the hearts of the owner.
 In this case the imaged story gathering around a jewel of value, wisdom in council for new life seekers in family inheritance.

-Embedded in wise family council (if it’s wise) is the manufactures promises of freedom and peace.
+Embedded in the wise family council (if it’s wise) are the manufactures promises of freedom and peace.
 Discovering that jewel adds new dimensions of wonder and glory.
 The U in the Aboriginal language symbolizes a person.
 The smaller U is a child.
 The dotted lines are journey tracks from experience to experience or family group to family group in their bloodline.

 The indigenous influence art disclaimer

 I study, at my own pace and these studies unmask a deeper honor toward these dear marginalized people.
 That sentiment is embedded in my borrowing of their creative intelligence to partner with my western cultured photorealism painting.

 As an Australian citizen, I am honored indigenous peoples give me much pleasure in their interpretive storytelling and dot painting.
 Paralleled alongside the rhythmic sounds of their music, didgeridoos, knocking sticks, dance, and song makers these gifted people are part of our inheritance.